-Duke University Hospital surgeons have recently transplanted for the first time in the world a fully artificial heart in a 39-year-old man who had sudden heart failure.
+Duke University Hospital surgeons have recently transplanted for the first time in the world a completely artificial heart in a 39-year-old man who had sudden heart failure.
 Unlike conventional ones, this artificial heart mimics the human heart and provides the recipient with greater independence after surgery, the university said in a press release.

 The total artificial heart (ATH) was developed by the French company CARMAT and consists of two ventricular chambers and four biological valves.
 They ensure that the prosthesis not only resembles the human heart, but also functions as one.
 It was therefore the first total artificial heart transplant in the world.